-CHRIS YEAGER – Disabled Veteran
+Hunters: Chris Yeager – Disabled Veteran

 Was this my last Missouri hunt, God only knows, but I plan to keep in touch with Kyle and Frank.
 Maybe next fall, I’ll try to leave North Pole earlier in the year and shoot a turkey for my Holiday Table!!

 Those hunts where nothing was harvested except the smell of oaks trees, the morning sunrise, and the sight of the sunset over the fields of corn still bring a warm feeling to the soul.
 That was where my thoughts went back to this last spring— deer hunting in Missouri.
-I had hunted deer in that state way back when I taught school in 1984, then again after returning from my Military deployment to Iraq in August of 1990.
+I had hunted whitetail deer in that state way back when I taught school in 1984, then again after returning from my Military deployment to Iraq in August of 1990.
 My first season I was unable to harvest a whitetail.
 Seven years late, I chose to harvest a short racked spike in the knee deep mud.

-A retired 1st Sgt (Mat Cervantes) acquaintance in Missouri had a friend who was going to open up a section of the Ozarks for a DIY hunt.
+A retired 1st Sgt acquaintance who works for OUTDOORS INTERNATIONAL had a friend who was going to open up a section of the Missouri Ozarks for a DIY hunt.
 We got in touch with each other, found lots of things in common, and low and behold I was then planning a hunt just NE of Branson, Missouri with Dalton Armament.

 During the late summer and early fall, as I prepared for my deer hunt, the outfitter mailed numerous trail cam photos of deer and wild turkey on the property.
 Several were shooters easily in the 125 inch class-mostly 8 tines with a few having 10 points.
 Including one that had broken one side off and had that “old man belly” and the look of an above average body weight and age class.

 They had stands to accommodate anyone.
 Bow stands—had three; lever action or handgun—had it covered with tree stands in heavy cover with small food plots.
 Bean field (hay field) shooters had available a tower stand 14’ off the ground with a view from 45 meters to over 370 meters.
 A “Honeymoon” stand- 12’ up on a platform 8×12 foot square enclosed with shooting windows to the front and both sides.

 Then climbed down from the stand and started the fateful walk to where my quarry had been standing.
 What I would find— nothing- a miss, white hair from too low a hit, blood from good lung shot?
 As I get closer to the licking branch—I SEE A DEER laying under the cedar’s main beam- still in the grass.
 Then the antlers appear to be 2 feet tall in the grass.
 From where he was standing to where he expired was less than 12 feet— 4 very short paces.
 I call Frank and ask about getting this grand specimen out of the field with his truck.
 Within minutes a small crew had surrounded me and were congratulating me on the good Ozark buck that lay at my feet.

 The meat will be enjoyed this winter, and soon the antlers will hang on my wall for me to glance at occasionally and remember the turkeys in the hayfield, the smell of acorns on damp ground, and even the super moon that was visible during my sitting a deer stand and reminiscing of hunts in years gone by this past fall.